MarsBased/angular-crash-course/README.md

 - Move AddTodo inside TodoList
 - AddTodo emits an event (Output) with the input value when the user clicks the ‘Add’ button.
 - We send the new value to the Todo component.

+### 5-directives

+- Add a new directive, show an alert when an element is clicked.

 ### Brought you by